CarletonDevX/web-print-server/README.md

 JFP server
 ===========

-A simple web app to store usage data from the JFP Chrome extension.
+A simple web app to store usage data from the [JFP Chrome extension](https://github.com/CarletonDevX/web-print).
+Looking for the password?
+It's in the code.
+Why is there even a password in the first place?
+Beats me.
+I think I was working from a tutorial.

 To develop on this project, you'll need Flask:
 `pip install Flask`